MotoStatz

 Ducati Monster Top Speed & Acceleration Review

-Today, the Duke series still lives on in multiple engine configurations with one of their more recent models the KTM’s Duke 790.
+Today, the Duke series continues to thrive in multiple engine configurations.
+One of the more recent additions is the KTM 790 Duke.

-This is a sporty naked motorcycle released back in 2018 and powered by an extremely compact 799 cc parallel 2 cylinders making a claimed 105 horsepower.
+Released in 2018, this sporty naked motorcycle is powered by a compact 799 cc parallel-twin engine producing a claimed 105 horsepower.

-While the 790 Duke does not have the kind of power of a Superbike, it has that magical ‘all you need on the road’ 100 horsepower number which in all but the most extreme cases is really all you need.
+While the 790 Duke does not possess the raw power of a Superbike, it hits that magical “all you need on the road” figure of 100 horsepower.
+In all but the most extreme circumstances, that is genuinely enough.

-Couple that with light weight and great handling and you have a very capable motorcycle that will punch way above its weight.
+Combine that with its light weight and excellent handling, and you have a very capable motorcycle that consistently punches well above its weight.

 KTM 790 Duke dyno curve and engine performance

-Parallel 2 Cylinder engines do not get much love in the motorcycle world.
+Parallel-twin engines rarely get much love in the motorcycle world.

-There is nothing inherently wrong with them, in fact they are compact and cheap to make though they are often used to power budget or learner motorcycles for this very reason.
+There is nothing inherently wrong with them.
+In fact, they are compact and relatively cheap to produce.

 KTM790 Duke Theust Curve